 While camping, it will be obvious to you that you aren’t in control of the weather or your environment.
 If you are prepared with many possible homeschooling ideas beforehand, you’ll be ready to teach your sons regardless of the circumstances you might encounter.

-Here are some great camping ideas that you can try with your boys on your next family trip:
+Here are some great camping ideas that you can try with your kids on your next family trip.
+Here are 16 ideas to get you started:

 - Animal Tracks – Finding animal tracks can be so much fun.
 Identifying them is even more gratifying.
 Depending on your own skills, you can attempt to follow them and see how far you can track the animals.
 Be careful which animals you attempt to locate.
 Obviously, raccoon and deer would be safer to track than coyotes or bears!